SEC-NLP-2026-C/Gform-summarizer/README.md

-🚀 My Innovative Gradio-Based Application for Extracting Insights from Feedback Responses
+🚀 Innovative Gradio-Based Application for Extracting Insights from Feedback Responses

 I’m excited to showcase my unique project — a Gradio-based application that I personally created to extract valuable insights from feedback responses! 📋💡